social-media-ethics-automation/book/book_contents/_build/html/_sources/ch17_harassment/05_justifying_harassment.md

 ### Billionaires
 One phrase that became popular on Twitter in 2022, especially as Elon Musk was in the process of buying Twitter, was: "It is always morally correct to bully billionaires."
 (Note: We could not find the exact origins of this phrase or its variations).
+This is related to the concept in comedy of "[punching up](https://en.wiktionary.org/wiki/punch_up)," that is, making fun of people in positions of relatively more power.

 ### Trolling
 We already mentioned this in the trolling chapter, but we thought we'd copy it here again, but this is one troll's justification for trolling: